brandonpassley/Font-Awesome-For-Ionic-Tabs/README.md

 # Font-Awesome-For-Ionic-Tabs
-Use Font Awesome icons for Ionic Framework tabs
+Use Font Awesome icons with Ionic Framework tabs

 ## Installation
-***

 Make sure you have Font Awesome installed correctly and is working with your Ionic app.
 You'll need to make sure the fonts are located locally on in your app and that your @font-face src is correctly pointing to files.

 Then include the font-awesome-ionic-tabs.css file in your app.
 If it's working correctly, you should be able to use the classes just like the ionicons.